digitaltrails/ddcutil-service/README.md

 - 1.0.1

-  - Fix some compiler warnings that only appear on Ubuntu.
+  - Use gcc with -Wformat-security for safety and to match Arch and Ubuntu defaults.
-  - Fix run time error when used with libddcutil >= 2.1.
+  - Calling ddca_init() before verify_i2c() to fix runtime error for libddcutil >= 2.1.